<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 educational content by a brand chose that brand when prompted to purchase."

-This demonstrates just how much of an impact that good content marketing can have on prospects.
+This demonstrates just how much of an impact good content marketing can have on prospects.
 If they find value in what you put out, your prospects will subscribe to your email, download your content offers, follow you on social media, and (hopefully) enter your sales cycle.

 This level of trust has a massive impact on the success of your business.
 When they trust your expertise, they consume your content.
 When they consume your content, they trust your brand and are more likely to buy from you.

 Search engines reward trust and authority too, and with optimized content, you’re well-equipped to climb the rankings.
-Fueling content marketing with SEO best practices pays off dividends over the long term.
+Fueling content marketing with SEO best practices pays dividends over the long term.

 It Yields Better Leads and Customers.